Item 1 – Introduction

 When a retail investor engages us to provide investment management services we shall monitor, on a continuous basis, the investments in the accounts over which we have authority as part of our investment management service.
 Furthermore, when engaged on a discretionary basis, we shall have the authority, without prior consultation with you (unless you impose restrictions on our discretionary authority), to buy, sell, trade and allocate the investments within your account(s) consistent with your investment objectives.
 Our authority over your account(s) shall continue until our engagement is terminated.

-We may be engaged to provide financial planning services on either a stand-alone basis or through a wealth management engagement.
+We may be engaged to provide financial planning services on either a subscription basis, stand-alone basis or through a wealth management engagement.
 When we provide financial planning services, we rely upon the information provided by the client for our financial analysis and do not verify any such information while providing this service.

 We do not limit the scope of our investment advisor services to proprietary products or a limited group or type of investment.